 Fees and additional costs

 See the Fees and Other Costs section.
 There will be additional costs for textbooks.
 You are encouraged to speak with your District about opportunities for professional development funding.

 Courses will be held on the Abbotsford campus and online.
 The program will be offered as a cohort model, and will take one year of part-time study to complete.
 This program is designed not to interfere with your regular employment.
 On-campus classes will be scheduled for Friday and Saturday evenings over the course of the year.
 The program begins with a Summer Institute, during which time the course EDU 700 will be completed.
 This condensed summer session will run on Monday, Tuesday, and Wednesday during the day from 8:30 am - 2:30 pm.

-Candidates who qualify to receive a UFV graduate certificate must be approved by the UFV School of Graduate Studies and the University College Council.
+Candidates who qualify to receive a UFV graduate certificate must be approved by the UFV School of Graduate Studies and the University Senate.
 Students must submit a Request for Graduation form to the UFV Office of the Registrar by April 1.

 Program requirements and continuance in program

-To maintain status as a program student and to continue in the program, students must maintain a minimum program grade point average of 3.0 or higher.
-Failure to meet the minimum GPA will be considered by the Graduate committee as required under UFV's Academic Warning policy (79).
+To maintain status as a program student and to continue in the program, students must maintain a minimum program grade point average of 3.00 or higher.

 A minimum of 75% (12 of the 15 credits) of the academic requirements for the completion of the graduate certificate must be UFV credits.